Skip to Content

 With a program in place, the disgruntled worker's problems are considerably more likely to be brought to management's attention sooner rather than later, thus giving management and the worker the opportunity to resolve his/her issues or find some other solution that does not result in violence.

 Consider next the example of a harassment incident that has been going on for 6 months.
-The costs associated with the harassment would include:
+The costs associated with the harassment would include the following.

 Total Cost $88,600